humanprotocol/human-protocol/docs/sdk/python/human_protocol_sdk.kvstore.kvstore_client.md

 #### set_file_url_and_hash(url, key='url', tx_options=None)

-Sets a URL value for the address that submits the transaction.
+Sets a URL value for the address that submits the transaction, and its hash.

 * **Parameters:**
   * **url** (`str`) – URL to set